emilsw/ew/optimize/angelusdirect.md

 I looked at <http://angelusdirect.com/cart> and here are some simple things you can change to improve it and boost your revenue:

-(Normally I would start with the one that’s leaking the most money by checking your analytics but since I don’t see that, I’m starting with the first step.)

  **1. Make your main button (CTA- call to action) stand out**

 <img src="https://lh6.googleusercontent.com/Xe9MsXnx9Pk0FLHlhjcKw_xvXM_L_f0hUEa1x1gC4BJca4IYYhFcPpV3v9Q1AcdnwMXremESgdKWFLbSOWsKCboVOk461p-KFXu6n1Dc80t-jdb8ZemsC24JO4eDwDhrAI23QwVR" width="700">